2025-2026 Edition

 November 1 early December Spring

-Each candidate must submit the Common Application for Transfer Admission and the following credentials: the Barnard Supplement for Transfer Students; an official secondary school transcript; the results of the SAT or ACT (if applying for Spring 2024 or Fall 2024 students may apply under the temporary test-optional policy), and, if appropriate, the TOEFL/IELTS/Duolingo Language Exams; the official transcripts of all college work and a copy of the college catalogue in which the courses taken are clearly marked.
+Each candidate must submit the Common Application for Transfer Admission and the following credentials: an official secondary school transcript; the results of the SAT or ACT (test-optional policy for the 2025-2026 enrollment cycle), and, if appropriate, the TOEFL/IELTS/Duolingo Language Exams; the official transcripts of all college work and a copy of the college catalogue in which the courses taken are clearly marked.
 Two recommendations are also required: one each from a college faculty member and a college dean or adviser.
 Transfer applicants may also submit a recommendation from the high school counselor (optional).

 Visiting Students